Azure/typespec-azure/.chronus/changes/remove-lro-workaround-2024-10-19-9-4-1.md

   - "@azure-tools/typespec-client-generator-core"
 ---

+1. Introduce new usage: `LroInitial`, `LroPolling`, `LroFinalEnvelope`.
-usage and access now properly propagate on polling model, final envelop result of `lroMetadata`
+2. usage and access now properly propagate on polling model, final result and final envelop result of `lroMetadata`.